spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 Selective export
 ~~~~~~~~~~~~~~~~

-To export a specific subset of items, select the correspoding items in either *Object tree*
+To export a specific subset of items, select the corresponding items in either *Object tree*
 and *Relationship tree*, click on the selection to bring the context menu,
 and select **Export selected**.